rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - Body will be undefined
 - 401: The session token is missing or invalid.
   - Body will be undefined
-- 403: The user is not a contributor on the requested project
+- 403: The user is not a contributor on the requested project or does not have the editor role.
   - Body will be undefined
 - 404: Either the project or image requested does not exist.
     - Body message will contain either: "Project does not exist" or "Post does not exist"
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined

 ### Add Link `POST` `/api/v1/project/[project_id]/link`

 Creates a new link associated with the project.
-Can be called by project collaborators.
+Can be called by project collaborators with the editor role.

 #### Request